-II.
-Create a MySQL Database on Linux via Command Line
+Create MySQL Database on Linux using Command Line

 mysql -u root -p